Baagsma/PBQA/README.md

   ...
 ```

 For more examples, look at the pattern files in the [examples](examples/README.md#patterns) directory.
-For more information on GBNF grammars, see the [this page](https://github.com/ggerganov/llama.cpp/tree/master/grammars#gbnf-guide).
+Information on the GBNF grammar format can be found [here](https://github.com/ggerganov/llama.cpp/tree/master/grammars#gbnf-guide).

 ### Cache
-Unless overridden, a queries with the same pattern will use the same system prompt and base examples, allowing a large part of the response to be cached.
+Unless overridden, queries using the same pattern will use the same system prompt and base examples This allows a large part of the response to be cached, speeding up generation.
 This can be disabled by setting `use_cache=False` in the `ask()` method.

 _Note:_ To cache the patterns, PBQA will try allocate a slot/process for each pattern-model pair in the llama.cpp server.
-As such, make sure to set `-np` to the amount of unique combinations of patterns and models you want to cache.
+As such, make sure to set `-np` to the amount of unique combinations of patterns and models you want to enable caching for.

 ## Roadmap
 Future features in no particular order with no particular timeline: